eternalgarden/rzeka/README.md

 What makes rzeka different from a typical event bus is **causality tracking**: every event carries a record of the events that caused it.

-You can ask any event "_o little rabbit! where did you come from?_" and get its full casual chain.
+You can ask any event – _o little rabbit! where did you come from?_ – and get its full casual chain – _what fox's chasing glare or carrots allure_.
 Thanks to Eris (rzeka's built-in debugger) you can read the entire story of what's happening in your system - real-time, in a browser, while your game runs (both in a game engine and in a build).

 > 📐📜 **Important**: This README is a glimpse into rzeka, not the manual.
-[Full documentation in Wiki](https://github.com/eternalgarden/rzeka/wiki) - API reference, threading model, Eris, attributes & error handling.
+[Full documentation in Wiki](https://github.com/eternalgarden/rzeka/wiki) – API reference, threading model, Eris, attributes & error handling.

 <https://github.com/user-attachments/assets/de5e608b-5123-47dd-99c4-996be5ff5259>